0

 Choose Extension Time and Extras

-Extension 1 week incl. dorm room accommodation (shared) without meals
+1 week dorm room accommodation (shared), without meals

-Extension 1 week incl. twin room accommodation (shared) without meals
+1 week twin room accommodation (shared), without meals

 Further Wishes/Comments: